Global Education, Teaching Resources

 As energy is generally an invisible force behind our lives, it can be easy to overlook its importance.
 In reality, it’s not an abstract subject, but one that is highly-relevant and with which we should all engage.

-Renewable energy and global citizenship
+Renewable energy and global leadership

 We’ve looked at how energy is central to students’ daily lives, but there is another area of discussion that would benefit from a place in the classroom.
 It’s not only important that energy is clean, but also that it’s affordable.
-This is at the heart of global citizenship: making the world a better place for all.
+This is at the heart of global leadership: making the world a better place for all.

 Almost a billion people are still without modern electricity.
 That’s one in every seven people, even in today’s technologically advanced world.
 Three billion people still rely on wood, coal, charcoal or even animal waste for their cooking and heating.
 That’s almost half the world’s population who are still without access to clean cooking energy.

 We can encourage students to view subjects through this global lens.
 Lesson plans could discuss these energy challenges and provide meaningful context for students.
 Furthermore, finding ways not just to inquire or research to enrich students’ background on the issues related to renewable energy, there are many opportunities to involve students in action-oriented projects that have a local or even global impact.
-Having an awareness of these issues will help students become global citizens.
+Having an awareness of these issues will help students become global leaders.

 The United Nations has a number of energy-related goals that it is aiming to hit by 2030, including: